elocitytechnologies/elocity/docs/AdminGuide/GettingStarted/StandardsandCertifications.md

 ---
 # Standards and Certifications

 We follow open and interoperable standards for the benefit of the entire EV charger sector.

-The following table lists some of the global organizations we work with are:
+The following are some of the global organizations we work with are:

 - [OpenADR Alliance – OADR](https://www.openadr.org)
 - [Open Charge Alliance – OCA](https://www.openchargealliance.org)